 - evidence and documentation that prove a distinction between a clinic owner’s actions and those of the accused doctors; and

 - character witnesses to speak to the accused’s ethical and professional standards.

-If you are a doctor or other medical professional charged with overprescribing painkillers or contributing to patient death, contact our Fort Lauderdale-based defense team.
+If you are a doctor or other medical professional charged with overprescribing painkillers or contributing to patient death, contact our Florida drug charge lawyer.
 We are available by calling 954-861-0384 or via this online contact form.